 carNoustie - 17 POINTS

 It sounds a little bit cliched to say it but here goes.
 You know what?
 Carnoustie is too tough a course for me to take a huge amount of joy in when playing.
 Now, I realise that may not apply to you.
-You may have had a wonderful round there and think I am talking absolute tosh but I bet there are quite a few people who have had a similar experience.
-Indeed, when The Open came back after a 24 year hiatus in 1999 it only cemented its reputation as a very tough course.
+You may have had a wonderful round there and think I am talking absolute tosh but I bet there are quite a few people who have experienced the same.

-That's not to say this isn't one of the great links courses - it is in the top 30 in all 5 of the World Ranking polls and that is understandable as it is a great test of golf.
+Many do consider this to be one of the great links courses -it's in the top 30 of the Ultimate Golf Course list - and there's no denying that it is a great test of golf.
 You need to be driving the ball long and straight and then playing the right lines into very well protected greens, ball striking ability is key to do well around here.